magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 where `<CONFIGURATION_VARIABLE_NAME>` comes from the next section.

-#### System values {#cloud-system-vars-sys}
+#### Part 2: Set system values {#cloud-system-vars-sys}
 This section discusses how to set system variables.

-To set values for the default scope (that is, all websites, stores, and store views), start the variable name with `CONFIG__DEFAULT__`.
-To set a value for a particular scope, start the variable name as discussed in [Scope values](#cloud-system-vars-scopes).
+*	To set values for the default scope (that is, all websites, stores, and store views), start the variable name with `CONFIG__DEFAULT__`.

+*	To set a value for a particular scope, start the variable name as discussed in [Scope values](#cloud-system-vars-scopes).

 Examples are shown in TBD.